Learning Domain-Driven Design

 Book description

 Building software is harder than ever.
-As a developer, you not only have to chase ever-changing technological trends but you also need to understand the business domains behind the software.
+As a developer, you not only have to chase ever-changing technological trends but also need to understand the business domains behind the software.
 This practical book provides you with a set of core patterns, principles, and practices for analyzing business domains, understanding business strategy, and, most importantly, aligning software design with its business needs.

-Author Vladik Khononov shows you how these practices lead to robust implementation of business logic and help to future-proof software design and architecture.
-You'll examine the relationship between DDD and other methodologies to ensure you make architectural decisions that meet business requirements.
+Author Vlad Khononov shows you how these practices lead to robust implementation of business logic and help to future-proof software design and architecture.
+You'll examine the relationship between domain-driven design (DDD) and other methodologies to ensure you make architectural decisions that meet business requirements.
 You'll also explore the real-life story of implementing DDD in a startup company.

 With this book, you'll learn how to:

-- Use DDD's strategic patterns and practices as well as its tactical patterns and use cases
+- Analyze a company's business domain to learn how the system you're building fits its competitive strategy

-- Analyze a client company's business domain and competitive strategy
+- Use DDD's strategic and tactical tools to architect effective software solutions that address business needs

 - Build a shared understanding of the business domains you encounter